mariobodemann/talks/contentful/droidcons/vienna/2016-september-daydream/daydream.rst

 :class: hide-background

 .. note::
-   Use SHIFT to click select multiple objects
+   Use SHIFT to click select multiple objects.

 ----